-Recommended Skills To Become a Lineman
+Recommended Skills For A Lineman

 Some lineman skills are obvious—companies are looking for workers who are dependable, in good physical condition, and willing to take calculated physical risks.
 It also helps to be handy with tools, tech, and equipment.
 If you did well in math, science, and technology courses in high school, you might be a good candidate.